Witch casting a circle

 Today, Wicca is an accepted Neo-Pagan religion which serves its members as other religions do.
 Some aspects of Wicca have been found useful by, and have been adopted by, Witches and Pagans at large, especially the major seasonal celebrations.
 Features of Modern Witchcraft and general Paganism have also been adopted by some Wiccans.

-Modern Witches are a little offended that people presume that all Witches are Wiccans.
-They reject the hierarchy, initiation levels, oath enforced secrecy, and formality of Wiccan Ceremonial Magic.
-They, and most other Pagans also reject the strict heteronormative sexuality of Wiccan rituals, and the concept of a God that dies.
+Modern Witches are a little offended that people presume all Witches are Wiccans.
+Modern Witches reject the hierarchy, initiation levels, oath bound secrecy, and formality of Wiccan Ceremonial Magic.
+They, and most other Pagans also reject the intense heterosexuality of Wiccan rituals - and the concept of a God who dies.
+And I will never accept the Wiccan reversal of the symbology of the Wand and Sword - just because Gardner was a knife enthusiast.
+It's just wrong.

-"Modern Traditional Witch" is the title offered by Laura Tempest Zakroff, who IS the very model of a Modern Traditional Witch - but how can a Witch be both Modern and Traditional?"Traditional" is derived from many sources, starting with the "Cunning Folk" of Scotland, Ireland, and Appalachian America.
-These practices are still alive today and considered valuable to the local communities as herbalists, healers, teachers, and providers of sage advice in times of trouble.
+"Modern Traditional Witch" is the title offered by Laura Tempest Zakroff, who IS the very model of a Modern Traditional Witch - but how can a Witch be both Modern and Traditional?

 Other traditional influences come from Norse, Celtic, Slavic, Baltic, ancient Egyptian, Asian, and African cultures.
-Pagan Gods and Goddesses are freely adopted.
+Pagan Gods and Goddesses, and even Christian Saints, can be adopted at will.
 The writings of Psychoanalyst Carl Jung are another significant influence.

-This may sound complicated, but each Witch forms their own personal practice, assembling influences that speak to them personally.
+This sounds complicated, but each Witch forms their own personal practice, assembling influences that speak to them personally.
 This is called a "Curated Path".
-Of course any and all traditions must adapt to the realities of our time, our urban environments, and modern Science and Commerce.
-While many Modern Witches dream of a cottage in the woods, for most it will remain a dream.
+Of course any and all traditions must be adapted to the realities of our time, our urban environments, modern Science, and Commerce.
+While many Modern Witches dream of a cottage in the woods, very few will achieve that.

 Modern Witches are mostly solo practitioners, as Witches have always been.
 On the other hand, they are far more social than in the past.
 Sometimes friends get together for group workings, and they attend large conventions, like the Pagan Pride Festivals.
 There they take classes from respected teachers, exchange notes, and buy witchy things.
 Many cities now have Witch, or Occult stores which act as community centers, and the Internet is heavily used.

-For Modern Witches, no certificates, diplomas, or initiations are required.
+For Modern Witches, there are no certificates, diplomas, or initiations.
 If you say you are a Witch and you do witchy things, you are a Witch.
-There is no formal structure - social standing is entirely by merit, integrity, and how you get along with your peers.
-It's not a religion, it's a spiritual practice.
-Like for other Pagans, respect for the World and all its beings is foremost.
+There is no formal structure.
+Social standing is entirely by merit, integrity, and how you get along with your peers.
+It's not a religion, it's a spiritual practice, open to all.

 All Witches work with Magic, or they wouldn't be Witches.
 Magic has been defined as "The science and art of creating change in conformity with will".
 Most, but not all, do spells.
 These spells are nothing like in the movies.
 They may be simple, or complex, but all are aimed straight through the Witch's own consciousness, not at externals.
 It is through the Witch's consciousness that Magic happens, and the only way it happens.
 It's not from any outside force.

 Spells are not prayer.
 Prayer asks another entity to take over.
-If that entity is busy or declines, no help.
+If that entity is busy or declines, too bad.
 With a spell, you may sometimes ask another entity for assistance, but it's your show.
 If that entity declines, you're still applying your own power.
 A Witch does not yield their power to another entity.

 Shadow Work is something many Witches do.
 This is based on Carl Jung's works.
 It is delving deeply into one's own self to find the unconscious features of your personality that may be less than ideal, and working to improve them.